DIAGNijmegen/rse-gcapi/docs/usage/archive/update_archive_items.md

 ## Update the **content** of archive items

-To update the contents of a archive items you can use the convenience function: `client.update_archive_item`.
+To update the contents of a archive items you can use the convenience function: `Client.update_archive_item`.

 ### Example